 This course is the third in sequence of CNC programming related courses that emphasize more advanced G&M programming concepts.
 Students will be editing programs using laboratory computers, send data to machines, troubleshoot code and work with machine specific post processors to modify and write code to run the specific machines.
 Other activities will include using different media to transfer data to machine tools, determine proper machining sequence, plan tool selection, operate machine controls to set up machines and document the setup using process sheets.
-Projects will comprise use of the CNC lathe and milling centers, wire discharge machine (EDWM) and use of robots to load and unload parts.
+Projects will comprise use of the CNC lathe and milling machines.
+Automation is covered.
 Appropriate terminology is to be used and safety is stressed.
 Appropriate theory and practice of safe work methods will be emphasized.
 This course was previously titled Advanced Machine Tools (4 credits).